istem/PayOnline/README.md

 # Requirements

-Contact support "PayOnline" to get your MERCHANT_ID and SECURITY_KEY, and define the two Callback URLs for the successful payments and the cancel of pay.
+Contact support "PayOnline" to get your MERCHANT_ID and SECURITY_KEY, and define the two Callback URLs of your site for the successful payments and the cancel of pay.

 # Public variables of the PayOnline class